 Goldman Sachs Trading Corporation Bears Full Brunt of 1929 Crash

 In early 1929, GSTC announced its intention to merge with the Financial and Industrial Securities Corporation.
-The news was greeted enthusiastically by investors, who pushed shares of the corporation up over 70 percent above their December 1928 issue.
+The news was greeted enthusiastically by investors, who pushed shares of the corporation up over 70 percent above their December 1928 issue price.
 Within three days, shares had more than doubled over their initial value.

-The success of GSTC led the firm to plan an expansion, using the trading corporation stock to acquire American Trust Company of San Francisco.
-Catchings went further and in July and August 1929 formed two more trusts with an interlocking, highly leveraged ownership structure: the Shenandoah Corporation and the Blue Ridge Corporation
+The success of GSTC led the firm to plan an expansion using the trading corporation stock to acquire American Trust Company of San Francisco.
+Catchings went further and in July and August 1929 formed two more trusts with an interlocking, highly leveraged ownership structure: the Shenandoah Corporation and the Blue Ridge Corporation.

 In May 1930, Catchings departed Goldman Sachs.
-Walter Sachs became the president of GSTC and together with Sidney Weinberg took on the task of liquidating the investment trust’s assets.
+Walter Sachs became the president of GSTC and, together with Sidney Weinberg, took on the task of liquidating the investment trust’s assets.

-The consequences of the failure of GSTC were formidable, almost causing the firm’s demise and severely damaging its reputation.
-In the aftermath, Sidney Weinberg was entrusted with the leadership of the firm, and for nearly four decades, would steadily rebuild the firm’s reputation and position Goldman Sachs as a leader on Wall Street and beyond.
+The consequences of the failure of GSTC were formidable, nearly causing the firm’s demise and severely damaging its reputation.
+In the aftermath, Sidney Weinberg was entrusted with the leadership of the firm, and for nearly four decades, he would steadily rebuild the firm’s reputation and position Goldman Sachs as a leader on Wall Street and beyond.